KevinMrc/MAPNet/readme.md

 * scipy

-## heavily modified it to be more generic and to work with any image size and any number of channels from:
+## Heavily modified to be more generic and to work with any image size and any number of channels from:

 ```
 Bibtex